sandstranger/systemshock/README.md

 - **_Toggleable Persistent Mouselook (Keep MLook)_**
 Default: Off
-Description: Located in options menu.
+Description: Located in the options menu.
 When on, your mouse will stay locked to the center of the screen when picking up an item or opening a container.
 I added this because I prefer to play that way, locking and unlocking the mouse manually, and so do some other people.
 It's mainly for muscle memory actually.

 - **_Keyboard Keypad Support_**
 Description: Changes in-game keypad binds to use your keyboard's keypad instead of the row of number keys at the top.
 That way, the number keys are still availible for toggling hardware implants.